aduki-Inc/Pori/release/README.md

 # Release Management

-This directory contains scripts and tools for managing releases of the tunnel-client.
+This directory contains scripts and tools for managing releases of Pori.

-## Files
+## Fil3.
+Move the binary to a directory in your PATH

+4. Make it executable (Linux/macOS): `chmod +x pori`

 ### Installation Script

-**`install.sh`** - Cross-platform installation script for end users
+**`install.sh`** - Installation script for end users

-Downloads and installs the latest (or specified) release of tunnel-client from GitHub releases.
+Downloads and installs the latest (or specified) release of Pori from GitHub releases.

 #### Usage